 A dumbphone also made it harder to view images that people sent me.
 I typically had to zoom, and even then, the screen could only deliver pixelated results that hardly represented the picture’s actual quality.
 And trying to view screenshots was a non-starter.

 I don’t take pictures most days, nor do I have any social media accounts to obsessively post photos to.
 But I still like having a decent camera phone in my pocket for those spontaneous moments I could not have planned ahead for.

 I Still Like the Idea of Going Back to a Basic Phone

 Unfortunately, the dumbphone options in my area aren’t that great.
 The flip phones at my local carrier store don’t just look like relics from the past; they function that way too.
 I like the idea of the Light Phone, but it’s currently sold out and costs more than I’m sure I want to spend.

 For the time being, I’m using the Essential Phone—and I love it.

 Smartphones have changed while I was using a dumbphone.
+They’re more secure than dumb phones.
 Many of the high-end devices no longer struggle to make it through a full day.
 Fast charging has also made it much less of an issue when they do.
 Fingerprint scanners make it easy to quickly check something on a phone without having to first enter a pattern or password one-handed.
 Android Pie has further reduced the amount of clutter on screen, and my phone now lets me uninstall or disable the overwhelming majority of the pre-installed apps.